Kalteew/NearbyPartyInvite/README.md

 - Use `/npi status` to check whether auto-invite mode is currently enabled.
 - Enable a custom whisper in the addon options or set it with `/npi message <text>`.
 The message will be sent as `NearbyPartyInvite: <text>` when inviting a player via the popup.

+## Releasing

+This project uses [BigWigsMods/packager](https://github.com/BigWigsMods/packager) to build and publish releases to CurseForge.
+Pushing a Git tag will trigger the workflow defined in `.github/workflows/curseforge.yml`.

+Set the `CF_API_KEY` and `CF_PROJECT_ID` repository secrets to enable uploads to your CurseForge project.